jeffanthony/Dupal-Ethereum-module/Readme.md

 },
 ```

-Composer commands need to be run from the drupal directory
+Composer commands must be run from the drupal directory

 ```
 # Download using composer